equinor/radix-public-site/public-site/docs/src/guides/deploy-only/index.md

 Same as with any other application deployed to Radix, a deploy-only application will need:

 - A GitHub repository for the code (only GitHub is supported at the moment)
-- A `radixconfig.yaml` file that defines the running environments, which must be in the root directory of the repository
+- A `radixconfig.yaml` file that defines the running environments, which by default is in the root directory of the repository

-These points is described below
+These points are described below

 ## The repository

 Unlike a regular Radix application, for a deploy-only application you have two options on how to structure your repositories.
 You can choose to have:

-- The Github repository which act as a pure configuration repository.
+- The GitHub repository which act as a pure configuration repository.
 That is, source code for the different components resides in other repositories
 - The `radixconfig.yaml` is in the source code repository

 The documentation will use the second option and this [example repository](https://github.com/equinor/radix-example-arm-template)